godwin-jg/chat-with-pdf/docs/ARCHITECTURE.md

 3. **S3 Key as Unique Index**: Ensures one database record per S3 object, preventing duplicates.

-4. **No Original Text Storage**: We don't store the extracted text in the database because:
+4. **No Original Text Storage**: I don't store the extracted text in the database because:
    - Text can be large and would bloat the database
-   - We can always re-extract from S3 if needed
+   - I can always re-extract from S3 if needed
    - Vector database stores chunk text in metadata

 ### Conversations Table